 Cosens’s shipwrights therefore came aboard when she arrived and transformed her almost beyond recognition by adding a false clipper bow with bowsprit, lengthening her funnel and adding a crown to it, massively enlarging her port paddle box (the only one shot to camera) and the inboard side of the starboard one and extending her bridge wings outwards on both sides.
 The whole effect was finished off by the addition of a figurehead designed to look like the then star ballerina Moira Shearer who was rather admired by David Lean.

 Much of the filming of Empress was undertaken in Long Reach on the Medway not a million miles from the little Victorian fort at Darnet Ness which was a regular feature on Kingswear Castle’s afternoon cruises.

 Cosens’s captain “Pony” Moore was in command and the chief engineer was the late Bob Wills who subsequently ran the passenger vessels Topaz, New Britannic and Weymouth Belle from Weymouth in the 1960s and 1970s.

 The shots of Magwitch being hit by the paddle wheels are very dramatic.
 See them in the film and you would think that this was for real.
-However, because of the dangers of doing this for real, a mock up of the Empress's paddle box and paddle wheel were built in a studio water-tank which is where these shots were actually taken.
+However, because of the dangers of doing this in situ, a mock up of the Empress’s paddle box and paddle wheel were built in a studio water-tank which is where these shots were taken.

 After the charter the BBC painted the name in again for us but it wasn’t done very well so we painted it out and I engaged a professional sign writer to put it back in.
 When completed it looked just as badly done as the BBC version.
 I asked the sign-writer why that was and he told me that he was just following how the letters had been painted before.
 Grrrrrr!